Bud (1783 ship): Career

 Bud's owners were Thomas Foxcroft, William Rice, James Welsh, Felix Doran, George Welch, and Robert Bostock.

 Design: Liverpool’s merchants chose Bud for her shallow draft (seven and a half feet), which made her suitable for ports in Upper Guinea, her low profile, and speed and maneuverability.
 She was galley-built, and so had no quarterdeck or forecastle; her upper deck had a straight run from bow to stern.
 She had one 55-foot square grating for her primary ventilation.
 The builder also put in two ventilation ports (airports), one probably forward and the other aft.
 The height between the lower and upper deck was five feet.
 She had platforms in the men's room and in the boys' room, but none in the women's room.
 The men's room (840 square feet), accounted for 64% of the space allocated to the slaves, the boys' room (165 square feet), accounted for 13%, and the women's room (298 square feet), for 23%.
 Because the men were shackled together, they were allocated more space per person than the boys or women, who were not shackled, and so could be crowded together more closely.

-1st enslaving voyage (1783–1784): Captain John Spruitt sailed from Liverpool on 23 June 1783.
+1st voyage transporting enslaved people (1783–1784): Captain John Spuritt sailed from Liverpool on 23 June 1783.
 He acquired captives at Cape Grand Mount.
 Bud arrived at St Kitts on 24 March 1784 with 175 captives.
 She arrived back at Liverpool on 12 June 1784.

-2nd enslaving voyage (1784–1785): Captain George Huaitt sailed from Liverpool on 28 July 1785, bound for the Windward Coast.
+2nd voyage transporting enslaved people (1784–1785): Captain George Huaitt sailed from Liverpool on 28 July 1785, bound for the Windward Coast.
 Bud acquired slaves between Rio Nuñez and the Assini River.
 She arrived at Dominica on 18 January 1785 with 185 captives.
 She sailed for Liverpool 22 February 1785 and arrived back there on 19 April.
 She had left Liverpool with 32 crew members and had arrived at Dominica with 16.
 By the time she arrived back at Liverpool she had suffered 11 crew deaths in all.